Mental health during the COVID-19 pandemic: Post-traumatic stress disorder

-Emotions of high stress and loneliness are contributing factors of Post-Traumatic Stress Disorder (PTSD) and the COVID-19 Pandemic has provided individuals with conditions in which these symptoms foster.
-COVID-19 has affected social structures across cultures, and for people living with PTSD, global measures that regulate the body by means of school closures, border restrictions, social distancing, mask wearing and hand washing, expose the ‘population to feelings of intense fear and helplessness’.
-A study on the psychological distress experiences by health care workers across 21 countries reveals a PTSD prevalence of 21.5%.
+Emotions of high stress and loneliness are contributing factors of post-traumatic stress disorder (PTSD) and the COVID-19 pandemic has provided individuals with conditions in which these symptoms foster.
+COVID-19 has affected social structures across cultures, and for people living with PTSD, global measures that regulate the body by means of school closures, border restrictions, social distancing, mask wearing and hand washing, expose the 'population to feelings of intense fear and helplessness'.
+A study on the psychological distress experienced by health care workers across 21 countries reveals a PTSD prevalence of 21.5%.
 The Middle East and Europe were both countries of interest in this study, indicating the cross-cultural impact that COVID-19 has had upon PTSD.